Sanketagarwal17/HIC/README.md

 hotels through the new analysis of visual data, and
 </br>
 ● turn into better brand management strategies for luxury hotel managers

+## Steps to Use the Application

+- Clone the repository onto your own local machine
+- Download models folder from [here](https://drive.google.com/drive/folders/16gc0LcNiMgtSSS2wLwtc1qFLHwkEur9z?usp=sharing) as .zip and extract it inside the repository.
+- Open command prompt/terminal
+- Run pip install -r requirements.txt
+- Type ‘streamlit run app.py’ in the command prompt/terminal
+- A localhost address should automatically open in your web browser.
+If not, copy the local URL from the command prompt/terminal into your web browser.
+- Click 'Browse files' and upload an image file in .jpg format.
+- It would show the prediction of HIC model.

+## Tech Stack Used
+- Python: Version 3.7.4
+- Packages: PIL, torchvision, torch, streamlit, albumentations, efficientnet_pytorch